Noctisera/Virtual-Memory-Allocator/README.md

 Note: ALWAYS START THE PROGRAM WITH ALLOC_ARENA AND END IT WITH DEALLOC_ARENA.
 DOING OTHERWISE WILL MOST LIKELY RESULT IN A CRASH/SEGMENTATION FAULT.

-Also note: There are comments in the code to help other readers (and even the creator) understand it and what happens in each section.

-Last note: I didn't use 'list in list' like the homework wanted me to because I found it absolutely unecessarry.
-Literally no point in using it other than getting used to this kind of code arhitecture.